|Telephone:||+44 (0)1224 263455|

 Duties and Responsibilities

-Dr James Cunningham is a lecturer in management at Aberdeen Business School and head of year for the level four management programmes.
-He is an active researcher of small family businesses and entrepreneurship and teaches on a variety of subjects related to business strategy and business development.
+Dr James Cunningham is a lecturer in strategy and entrepreneurship at Aberdeen Business School and head of year for the level four management and international business management programmes.
+He is an active researcher in the field of entrepreneurship and teaches on a variety of subjects related to business strategy, business development and research methods in business.

-In 2009 he achieved distinction in MSc Operations Management at Caledonian Business School, Glasgow, and completed his 2013 Ph.D. on organisational behaviour in small family firms at Queen Margaret University, Edinburgh.
+In 2009 he achieved distinction in MSc Operations Management at Caledonian Business School, Glasgow, and completed his 2013 Ph.D. on entrepreneurial behaviour in small family firms at Queen Margaret University, Edinburgh.
 During his career he has been involved in consultation and the teaching of management for many institutions, including lecturing at the Otto-Friedrich-Universität Bamberg, Germany and Queen Margaret University, Edinburgh.
-He actively reviews for the Journal of Small Business & Entrepreneurship; European Management Review; and Personnel Review.
-His current work focuses on knowledge sharing and identity within small family firms and the social construction of entrepreneurship.

-Dr Cunningham’s current research projects include explorations of: non-family identity in family business; the social status of entrepreneurs in Germany; and entrepreneurship in the creative sectors of Berlin.
-Dr Cunningham supervises on a number of Ph.D. projects.
+Dr Cunningham’s current research considers the social construction of entrepreneurial activity.
+With projects covering: leadership and identity in family business; the social status of entrepreneurs across cultures; and entrepreneurship in the creative sectors.

-Also, James has a particular interest in Berlin, and is currently completing a study on the identity of creative and cultural entrepreneurs in the city.
-Creative and cultural entrepreneurs, such as artists, designers and gallery owners, impact on both the economic and cultural development of a region.
-James is investigating how these entrepreneurs are embedded both socially, in the artistic scene of the city, and economically, in the market opportunities of Berlin.
+Also, James has a particular interest in Berlin, and is currently leading a long-term study on the identity of creative and cultural entrepreneurs in the city.
+Creative and cultural entrepreneurs, such as artists, designers and gallery owners, impact on both the economic and cultural development of a region, this work investigates how these entrepreneurs are embedded both socially, in the artistic scene of the city, and economically, in the market opportunities of Berlin.

 Institute for small business and entrepreneurship (ISBE)